m4pol/fatebot/README.md

 	# The bot system architecture is up to which payload you upload on your payload server.
 	# If you upload x32 on your payload server, the bot that you have scanned will be only x32 arch.
-	# The MIPS architecture is specific for doing an exploit only, so it doesn't count to the scan process!!!
+	# The MIPS and ARM architecture is specific for doing an exploit only, so it doesn't count to the scan process!!!
 	# To run the payload you need to run with root access!!!

 # Requirements